 After you have chosen one of the Zwift events listed, prepare an event plan.
 Remember, keep it simple:

-- These events are all relatively short and intense with a fast start.
-Be prepared to hang on until the event settles to pace.
+- Most events are all relatively short and intense with a fast start.
+Be prepared to be at power before the race starts & hang on until the event settles to pace.
 Include a warm up & cool down in your event plan.
 I highly recommend a 20 minute warm up & a 30-40 EZ effort cool down ride after your event and spin out.
 You have a portfolio of warmups from prior workouts.

-- Your fueling needs will be minimal but hydration will be key.
+- Your fueling needs will be minimal unless doing a long event but hydration will be key.

 - Do me a favor and get a good night’s sleep!